Lavabit: Suspension and gag order

 Levison and his lawyer made two requests to Judge Claude M. Hilton to unseal the records, both of which were denied.
 They also launched an appeals case regarding legality of the original warrant.
-The appeals court then requested the records to be unsealed, and Judge Hilton granted the request.
+The appeals court then requested the records be unsealed, and Judge Hilton granted the request.
 On October 2, 2013, the Federal District Court in Alexandria, Virginia unsealed records in this case, but only censored the name and detail of the target of the search order.
 Wired suggested the target was likely Snowden.
 The court records show that the FBI sought Lavabit's Transport Layer Security (TLS/SSL) private key.
 Levison objected, saying that the key would allow the government to access communications by all 400,000 customers of Lavabit.
 He also offered to add code to his servers that would provide the information required just for the target of the order.
 The court rejected this offer because it would require the government to trust Levison and stated that just because the government could access all customers' communication did not mean they would be legally permitted to do so.
 Lavabit was ordered to provide the SSL key in machine readable format by noon, August 5 or face a fine of $5000 per day.
-Levison closed down Lavabit 3 days later.
+Levison closed down Lavabit three days later.

 On October 14, 2013, Levison announced he would allow Lavabit users to change their passwords until October 18, 2013, after which they could download an archive of their emails and personal data.

 The court documents stated that on July 13 Levison sent an open letter to the assistant US attorney, offering to give email metadata (without email content, usernames or passwords) to the FBI if it paid him $2,000 "to cover the cost of the development time and equipment necessary to implement my solution" and $1,500 to give data "intermittently during the collection period".

 Afterwards, Levison wrote that after being contacted by the FBI, he was subpoenaed to appear in federal court, and was forced to appear without legal representation because it was served on such short notice; in addition, as a third party, he had no right to representation, and was not allowed to ask anyone who was not an attorney to help find him one.
 He also wrote that in addition to being denied a hearing about the warrant to obtain Lavabit's user information, he was held in contempt of court.
 The appellate court denied his appeal due to no objection, however, he wrote that because there had been no hearing, no objection could have been raised.
-His contempt of court charge was also upheld on the ground that it was not disputed; similarly, he was unable to dispute the charge because there had been no hearing to do it in.
+His contempt of court charge was also upheld on the ground that it was not disputed; similarly, he was unable to dispute the charge because there had been no hearing at which to do so.
 He also wrote that "the government argued that, since the 'inspection' of the data was to be carried out by a machine, it was exempt from the normal search-and-seizure protections of the Fourth Amendment."